INVISALIGN – Advantages & Disadvantages – Helping you to Decide

 These are rare with Invisalign, with no painful detached brackets or broken wires.

 The aligners are removable and should be worn for 22 hours a day, otherwise, they are not continually correcting the teeth.
 Unlike traditional fixed braces, they are largely dependent on a patient’s habits and their consistency in wearing the aligners.

 Are very rare.
-We ask new patients with aligners in the mouth for the first time, to say the word “Mississippi” , of the few saying “Mithithippi” the problem goes away in a day or so as the aligner has no palatal coverage.
+We ask new patients with aligners in the mouth for the first time, to say the word “Mississippi” , of the few saying “Mithithippi” the problem goes away in a day or so.

 The first time you wear an aligner it is a bit tight and the teeth will be a bit sore for the first 1-2 days, the discomfort can be handled with minor painkillers easily like ibuprofen if needed.
 Successive aligners are less uncomfortable on insertion and for a shorter time.